 - a.
 Describe the status of settlement discussions; and - b.
 Indicate whether the parties request a settlement conference.
-Note: cases are often referred for a settlement conference at the close of fact discovery, if not requested sooner by the parties.
+Note: all cases will normally be referred for a settlement conference at the close of fact discovery, if not requested sooner by the parties.